 When thinking about a marketing ops strategy, think about the problems the marketing ops team needs to solve.
 For instance, it's common for marketing operations strategies to solve the needs of customers, stakeholders, and the employees of your company.

-How to create a marketing operations strategy
+Below we’ll go over how to create a marketing operations strategy for your own business.

 Identify what you want your operations strategy to accomplish for stakeholders.